sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 If you like history and want to learn more about Mongolia, this is the place.
 It will be about 45-60 minutes for leisurely meandering through the rooms and the courtyard.
 Open in Google Maps.

-Ulaanbaatar City Museum
+sustainable travel Ulaanbaatar City Museum

 Contact